-As far as I know, staying overnight in Shey Monastery is not an option; nor there is any arrangement for the same.
+As far as I know, staying overnight in Shey Monastery is not an option.
 You will have to stay at a hotel only.

 If you are eager on staying at a monastery, then you can try your luck at either Thiksey or Hemis.
 Both of these monasteries have basic rooms that they lend out to visitors.

 There are several small restaurants and shops right next to the monastery, on the other side of the road, where you can get something to eat while visiting Shey.

 BSNL has the widest coverage in all of Ladakh followed closely by Airtel and Jio.
 The thing that you should know, however, is that only postpaid phones work in Ladakh due to security reasons.

 Prepaid phones do not work at all and will be dead as a paperweight.
 So, if you were carrying a postpaid BSNL, Airtel, or Jio phone, it will work fine in Shey Palace and Monastery.
 For more details, please read Mobile Connectivity in Leh Ladakh.

 The opening hours are from 6 AM to 1 PM and 1.30 PM to 6 PM every day, including Sundays and national holidays.
 The monastery also remains closed for 15 minutes between 4 – 4.15 PM for a tea break.